 Again, this is not much of an issue because when you compare household incomes segmented along racial lines, Asians guys do quite well compared to whites – better economically than white guys actually.
 In fact, in many years, Asian households earn more than white American households.
 White American households, in turn, tend to earn more than black American and Latin American households.
 As a result, white girls may see asian guys as a rich trophy husband.

 The issue of any perceived cultural miscommunication or cultural issues really doesn’t hold when you account for class similarity in dating.

 AMWF Dating: The Real Topics

-Now that we have debunked some of the most commonly held misconceptions animating or surrounding AMWF dating, are there any real issues left to discuss?
+Now that we have debunked some of the most commonly held misconceptions animating or surrounding international AMWF dating, are there any real issues left to discuss?
 Yes, there are.